 Anatomy of Alignment:

-Where the left and right pubic bones meet midline at the front of the pelvis, joined by the pubic ligaments.
+The pubic symphysis is where the left and right pubic bones meet midline at the front of the pelvis.
+The pubic bones are joined by the pubic ligaments.

 The pubic symphysis is where the clitoris / suspensory ligament of the penis is located.

 The navel (belly button) is in the middle of the linea alba.